sibytes/yetl/README.md

     timeslice: Timeslice = TimesliceUtcNow(),
     save_type: Type[Save] = None
 ) -> dict:
-    """Load the demo customer data as is into a raw delta hive registered table.
+    """Load the demo customer data as is into a raw delta hive registered table."""

-    this is a test pipeline that can be run just to check everything is setup and configured correctly.
-    """

     # the config for this dataflow has 2 landing sources that are joined
     # and written to delta table